Four Books, Seven Years and One Tireless Message for B2B Marketing

 - Opportunities are potential customers who are ready to buy.

-When combining the messages of all four books it is clear that these four marketers and business owners have collectively created as mini library of essential information that will undoubtedly redefine the way businesses are run and the way we market to our target markets.
-Its little wonder that Zendesk, the online Customer Support company have been so successful.
+The combined messages of these four books are clear; these are marketers/business owners who have collectively created a mini library of essential information to help redefine the way we run our businesses and the way we market to our target customers.
+It's little wonder that Zendesk, the online Customer Support company have been so successful.
+In their quest to be the best they can be they have applied the principles laid out in these books to grow and develop their business.

-If you want to stay ahead of the curve, I suggest that you go out and buy these books and get them read and inwardly digested before you start back in September.
-Some very interesting reading for the beach.
+If you want to stay ahead of the curve, I suggest you go out and buy these books and read them.
+Inwardly digest their content before embarking on the next stage of your business journey.
+Happy reading.

 Here are the links to Amazon to check out the books: